nkambenhle/Tech_Celestials/README.md

 API Endpoints

 Authentication
-- `POST http://localhost:3000/auth/login - Authenticate users based on role (Admin, Lecturer, Student).
+- `POST http://localhost:3000/auth/login` - Authenticate users based on role (Admin, Lecturer, Student).

 Video Submissions
 - `POST http://localhost:3000/submissions` - Upload a new video.

 Feedback
-- `POST /api/feedback/:videoId` - Provide feedback and assign marks to a video (Lecturers only).
+- `POST http://localhost:3000/feedbacks` - Provide feedback and assign marks to a video (Lecturers only).
-- `GET /api/feedback/:videoId` - Retrieve feedback for a specific video (Students and Lecturers).
+- `GET http://localhost:3000/feedacks` - Retrieve feedback for a specific video that was under a submission.
+(Students and Lecturers).

 Assignments
-- `POST /api/assignments` - Create a new assignment (Lecturers/Admins only).
+- `POST http://localhost:3000/assignments` - Create a new assignment (Lecturers/Admins only).
-- `GET /api/assignments` - Get all assignments.
+- `GET http://localhost:3000/assignments` - Get all assignments.

 ---